boyter/boyter.org/content/posts/mastinator-activitypub-breaking-assumptions.md

 Thats a direct quote from one of the responses I got BTW, and probably one of the nicer things that... individual wrote.

-Anyway tanget aside, expecting others to owe you their time and effort is not cool.
+Anyway tangent aside, expecting others to owe you their time and effort is not cool.
 I suspect it's not the technical argument against it, but that people have this mindset going in.
 I suspect a lot of it comes back to this post https://boyter.org/posts/the-three-f-s-of-open-source/ with the developers firmly in the third category at this point.

 So bringing this back to twitter, while I had an idea that dealing with people on any sort of scale was difficult, I now have new appreciation for not only the people previously running twitter, and some sympathy for Elon Musk.